computorg/comm/README.md

 # comm

-A place to store material to communicate about Computo
+A place to store material to communicate about Computo.